ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Suitability was ensured by choosing the appropriate reference genome based on the virus of interest and selecting a reference that met a closeness threshold relative to the sample sequence to maximize accuracy of variant calling.”*

+   **Ontological references:**

 .. dropdown:: Technical Knowledge

    Evidence-based understanding of principles, methods, and standards required to perform a task competently.

    **Example usage:**
-   Lab personnel performing next-generation sequencing must demonstrate technical knowledge of library preparation, sequencing assays, instrumentation, and associated quality control metrics to ensure reliable and reproducible results.
+   *“Lab personnel performing next-generation sequencing must demonstrate technical knowledge of library preparation, sequencing assays, instrumentation, and associated quality control metrics to ensure reliable and reproducible results.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip